Security

 - Sensitive operations — Keep on approval-required

-- Trusted, tested workflows — Can move to autonomous
+- Trusted, tested routines — Can move to autonomous

 Limit tool access

-Only enable tools a workflow needs.
+Only enable tools a routine needs.
 Fewer tools = smaller attack surface.

 Monitor security events